technologiestiftung/umweltatlas-masterportal-v3/addons/wfsAnalyzer/README.md

         maxChartCategories: 12,
         // Maximum number of filter values offered (and collected).
         maxFilterValues: 50,
+        // Outlines drawn when an area is selected.
+        boundaries: [{file: "bezirke", matchProperty: "namgem"}],
         // Per-layer defaults, matched on the EXACT layer id.
         presets: [
             {